michaelnguy/capstone/README.md

 ### Data Sources

+#### Hashtag Recommendation

-1. The hashtag_rec portion of the project requires the HARRISON dataset from Park et al. A Google drive link to the dataset can be found [here](https://drive.google.com/file/d/1m3u0vVw-DzaVsQNvyW_PtbMKZjzEAsC2/view?usp=sharing)(link only available to University of Michigan accounts).
+1. The hashtag_rec portion of the project requires the HARRISON dataset from Park et al. This dataset is openly on kaggle and github [here](https://github.com/minstone/HARRISON-Dataset).
+For convenience, a Google drive link to the dataset can be found [here](https://drive.google.com/file/d/1m3u0vVw-DzaVsQNvyW_PtbMKZjzEAsC2/view?usp=sharing)(link only available to University of Michigan accounts).

 2. Unzip the folder and copy its contents to the preexisting empty HARRISON folder.